bhavitsengar/mlops-assignment/README.md

 - Query examples: `process_cpu_seconds_total`, custom counters/histograms your API exports, etc.
 ---

-Happy shipping!
 If you use different ports, hostnames, or endpoint names, update the examples above accordingly.